The very best fake tans for an easy, natural-looking sun-kissed glow on every skin tone

 Reviewed by: Jess Beech

-Just the sight of this jumbo-sized orange bottle might be enough to trigger misty-eyed nostalgia in anyone who came of age during the early '00s tanning boom.
 Garnier Summer Body was an icon and OG of the gradual tanning world, and while the formula has been tweaked and perfected over the years I'm pleased to report that all the things we loved about it remain intact.
-Namely, its low price, easy texture, subtle results, and sunshiney fragrance.
+Namely, its low price, easy texture, subtle results, and sunshine-y fragrance.

-This is so spreadable and gradual that it would actually be some achievement if you did manage to mess it up.
-It applies like a very light body lotion, sweeping over limbs efficiently and sinking in fast, then develops into a mild glow that can be built up as you like.
+It is both spreadable and gradual, applying like a very light body lotion, which makes it hard to mess up the application.
+It sweeps over limbs efficiently and sinks in fast, then develops into a mild glow that can be built up as you like.
 There are light and deep shades, so you can adjust for skin tone and tanning desires.
 I personally found applying it two days on the trot built up my ideal colour, which could be maintained by reapplying every three days or so.
-Natural botanical oils keep limbs soft and offer skin-smoothing properties in ashy areas.

 Pros